The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 visualize_latent_specialization()

-Key insight from the Stack Exchange discussion:
+Key insight from the paper:

 “The latent vectors in this case act as queries which extract information from the input data and need to be aligned in such a way that they extract the necessary information to perform the prediction task.”

-Through training, gradients flow back and adjust these latents so they ask “better questions” - questions that extract information useful for the task at hand.
+Through training, gradients flow back and adjust these latents so they ask “better questions”—questions that extract information useful for the task at hand.

 Not Traditional Clustering!